 By installing the drain at this point, it's kept out of the "mud zone", the point where clogged drains are common.
-The unique shape and large drain openings of WaterGuard® also aid in prevent clogs in the system.
+The unique shape and large drain openings of WaterGuard® also aid in preventing clogs in the system.

 WaterGuard® is what we usually recommend, and is our most widely used drain system.
-It's popular because of its resistant to clogs, its easy-to-access service ports, and its ability to also collect leaking water from the basement walls.
+It's popular because of its resistance to clogs, its easy-to-access service ports, and its ability to also collect leaking water from the basement walls.

 Customers also appreciate how quickly this system is installed in a home -- which is done with minimal removal of the slab.
 All removed concrete is restored during the installation.